 The diamond is a transparent crystal composed of carbon atoms in a tetrahedron structure.
 Diamonds have diverse applications, thanks to the exceptional physical characteristics of the material from which they are made.
 The most relevant characteristics are extreme hardness, the index of refraction of light, high thermal conductivity, with a fusion point of 3,820 K. The diamond became important in jewellery due to its capacity to preserve its polished appearance for long periods.
 Only a diamond is capable of scratching another diamond, and so it can be worn every day without worrying about suffering any damage.
 The round shape of the diamond is the most famous and most widely used in the world of jewellery.
 The brilliant diamond cut indicates a diamond with 57 facets.
 The great popularity of this cut has led to a misunderstanding: the public tends to identify the terms brilliant and diamond as if they are the same thing.
 In practice the term brilliant, if used alone, only identifies the diamond with the round cut.
 There are, however, many other precious stones that can have a brilliant cut, for example topaz, rubies and sapphires.

-Origin: Describes whether the stone is a natural or treated color.
+Origin: Describes whether the stone is a natural or treated colour.

-Grade: Hue, tone and saturation are all considered when grading color.
-The ConFre Diamonds uses the following grades to identify color intensity: fancy grey, fancy pink, fancy red.
+Grade: Hue, tone and saturation are all considered when grading colour.
+The Confre Diamonds uses the following grades to identify colour intensity: fancy grey, fancy pink, fancy red.

-Distribution: Assesses how evenly spread the color is throughout the diamond.
-The color will be graded as ‘even’ or ‘uneven’ depending on how consistent the concentration of color appears.
+Distribution: Assesses how evenly spread the colour is throughout the diamond.
+The colour will be graded as ‘even’ or ‘uneven’ depending on how consistent the concentration of colour appears.

 Blue diamonds

-- Color variations: blue, greyish-blue, greenish-blue, turquoise, aquamarine
+- Colour variations: blue, greyish-blue, greenish-blue, turquoise, aquamarine

-- Color formation: The blue color is caused by the presence of boron atoms.
+- Colour formation: The blue colour is caused by the presence of boron atoms.

-- The higher the concentration of boron, the higher the intensity of color.
-Only one in 200,000 diamonds show blue, and far fewer display it in a deep color, obvious to the untrained eye.
+- The higher the concentration of boron, the higher the intensity of colour.
+Only one in 200,000 diamonds show blue, and far fewer display it in a deep colour, obvious to the untrained eye.

 - Meaning: Often associated with elegance and sophistication, blue diamonds promotecalmness and serenity, truth and purpose.